codership/documentation/galeracluster/source/training/tutorials/migration.rst

       $ mysqldump -u root -p --skip-create-options --all-databases > migration.sql

    The ``--skip-create-options`` ensures that the database server uses the default storage engine when loading the data, instead of MyISAM.

+   .. note:: If the migration does not correctly import all data, you can try to export the data and manually change the database engine.

 #.
 Transfer the ``migration.sql`` output file to one of your new cluster nodes.